xlang-ai/Spider2/assets/Snowflake-wh-change.md

 ## Why Change the Warehouse?

 The default warehouse (`COMPUTE_WH_PARTICIPANT`) may experience slower query performance due to high usage.
-To improve query speed, you can switch to one of two alternative warehouses: `COMPUTE_WH_PARTICIPANT_1` or `COMPUTE_WH_PARTICIPANT_2`.
+To improve query speed, you can switch to another warehouse: `COMPUTE_WH_PARTICIPANT_1`.
 These warehouses have fewer users, faster computation, and no queuing.

 ## How to Update the Warehouse

-If you notice slow query response times, you can manually modify your `snowflake_credential.json` file to use one of our alternative warehouses:
+If you notice slow query response times, you can manually modify your `snowflake_credential.json` file to use another warehouse:

 ```json
 {